prakhar897/awesome-wordle/README.md

 [Who Are Ya](https://playfootball.games/who-are-ya/big-5) - Guess the football player from stats.

 [Wordawazzle](https://wordawazzle.com.au/) - Wordle with Australian Slang

+[Wordiply](https://www.wordiply.com/) - You have five goes to get the longest word that includes the starter word.

 [Wordle](https://www.nytimes.com/games/wordle/index.html) - The OG